ryanbond/omniauth-mybigcampus/README.md

-# OmniAuth My Big Campus
+# OmniAuth for My Big Campus

 This gem contains the My Big Campus strategy for OmniAuth.

-My Big Campus uses the OAuth 1.0a flow.
+My Big Campus uses the OAuth 2.0 flow.

 ## How To Use It

-Usage is as per any other OmniAuth 1.0 strategy.
-So let's say you're using Rails, you need to add the strategy to your `Gemfile`:
+Usage is as per any other OmniAuth 2.0 strategy.
+If you are using Rails, you need to add the strategy to your `Gemfile`:

     gem 'omniauth-mybigcampus'

-You can pull them in directly from github e.g.:
+You can pull it directly from github via:

     gem 'omniauth-mybigcampus', :git => 'https://github.com/ryanbond/omniauth-mybigcampus.git'